 If the child can understand the significance and consequences of making a referral to MASH, they should be asked for their views.

-It should be explained to the child that whilst their view will be taken into account, the professional has a responsibility to take whatever action is required to ensure the child's safety and the safety of other children.
+It should be explained to the child that whilst their view will be taken into account, the practitioner has a responsibility to take whatever action is required to ensure the child's safety and the safety of other children.

 8. Parental Consultation

-Concerns which have been raised, should, where practicable, be discussed with the parent and agreement sought for a referral to MASH unless seeking agreement is likely to place the child at risk of significant harm through delay or from the parent's actions or reactions; For example in circumstances where there are concerns or suspicions that a serious crime such as sexual abuse, domestic violence or induced illness has taken place.Where a professional decides not to seek parental permission before making a referral to MASH, the decision must be clearly noted in the child's records with reasons, dated and signed and confirmed in the referral to MASH.
-Professionals should consult with their line manager/designated safeguarding advisor, if at all practicable, for advice.
+Concerns which have been raised, should, where practicable, be discussed with the parent and agreement sought for a referral to MASH unless seeking agreement is likely to place the child at risk of significant harm through delay or from the parent's actions or reactions; For example in circumstances where there are concerns or suspicions that a serious crime such as sexual abuse, domestic abuse or induced illness has taken place.Where a practitioner decides not to seek parental permission before making a referral to MASH, the decision must be clearly noted in the child's records with reasons, dated and signed and confirmed in the referral to MASH.
+Practitioners should consult with their line manager/designated safeguarding advisor, if at all practicable, for advice.

 When a referral is deemed to be necessary in the interests of the child, and the parents have been consulted and are not in agreement, the following action should be taken: